Renewalists believe these gifts are for today. This is an old-fashioned Bible study, word by word. line upon line. I thoroughly revised this post.

 In Elizabethan English, which influenced the translation of the King James Version (King James I succeeded Queen Elizabeth I in 1603), tongue could mean both the physical tongue and language.
 In the early seventeenth century and later, the tongue and language were synonyms.
 Today, however, we don’t say, “This is the German tongue,” but “this is the German language.”

 The New Century Version, the Contemporary English Version, the New Living Translation, and the Message Bible all correctly use languages in v.
 4. However, if they mean the natural ability to speak languages, then those translations fall short.
-The editors of the Spirit-Filled Life Bible (3rd ed., Thomas Nelson, 2018) in their notes call the God-given gift “spiritual languages,” but unfortunately they resort to the archaic “tongues” in many instances.
+The editors of the Spirit-Filled Life Bible (3rd ed., Thomas Nelson, 2018) in their notes call the God-given gift “spiritual languages”; they are right.

 In light of all the foregoing, nonetheless, a literal translation of the Greek in v.
-10 is “languages.”
+10 is “languages,” but “tongues” is also legitimate because the term is so common now.

 See this fuller post: